 Cool Down Thanks to Cool Cash

-When some people win the lottery they may want to build an incredible grotto in their back yards or build a lavish pool inside their homes.
+When some people win the lottery, they may want to build an incredible grotto in their back yards or build a lavish pool inside their homes.
 That’s not what John Kutey did.
-Oh no, instead of building a private way to cool off during the hot summer months, he decided to share his winnings with his community.
+Oh no, instead of making a private way to cool off during the hot summer months, he decided to share his winnings with his community.

 Education is Paramount